tomtl/kmz-converter/readme.md

 Then merge them together in QGIS and QGIS will add a column for filename automatically (Vector > Data management tools > Merge vector layers).

+## Troubleshooting
+### Windows
+*Unable to open EPSG support file gcs.csv.
+Try setting the GDAL_DATA environmental variable to point to the directory containing EPSG csv files.*
+Create an environmental variable named GDAL_DATA and set `C:\Program Files (x86)\GDAL\gdal-data` as the value.